laurenneidhardt/Kickstarting_With_Excel/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
--   1.Campaigns are less successful at the end/beginning of the year.
+-   1. Campaigns are less successful at the end/beginning of the year.
 Possibly due to the holidays and the amount of free income people have
--   2.Spring/Summer are the best times to run a fundraising campaign
+-   2. Spring/Summer are the best times to run a fundraising campaign

 - What can you conclude about the Outcomes based on Goals?
 -   That the lower the goal, the more successful the campaign